GLOBAL MARKETS-Shares tap brakes, dollar reverses as Fed nears

 Elevated risk appetite in Europe meanwhile saw the gap between Portuguese and Italian 10-year government bond yields narrow to levels not seen since the start of the euro zone debt crisis of 2010-2012.

-That followed a strong rally in Portuguese debt over the last two sessions, after S&P became the first major ratings agency to give the country back an investment grade rating, more than five years after it first sank into junk territory.
+This follows a strong rally in Portuguese debt over the last two sessions, after S&P Global became the first major ratings agency to give the country back an investment grade rating, more than five years after it first sank into junk territory.

-A fast-charging euro then hit its highest against the Swiss franc since the Swiss National Bank sent markets into shock in early 2015 when, without warning, it removed a cap it had been using to control the franc.

-Analysts said the franc could weaken further against the euro too as long as the United States continued to favour a diplomatic solution in the standoff with North Korea.

 Investors were also debating any potential market impact from a possible snap election in Japan.